20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 Lake Jocassee at Devil’s Fork State Park

-Nearby Devil’s Fork State Park also has no lifeguards, but a popular swimming spot in Lake Jocassee.
+Devil’s Fork State Park has a popular swimming spot in Lake Jocassee.
 A strip of beach with shallow water attracts a crowd on hot days.
-Get there early as the parking lot fills up and then you have to wait to get into the park.
+There are no lifeguards.
+Get there early as the parking lot fills up quickly, and then you have to wait to get into the park!

 Devil’s Fork State Park | 161 Holcombe Circle, Salem, SC | 864.944.2639